fz172/fanfly/_posts/2024-11-19-control_rods.md

 ## Fitting the control rods

-I started to fit the control rods (joystick assemlby, aileron torque tube, elevator torque tubes, flap tube) to the fuselage.
+I started to fit the control rods (joystick assembly, aileron torque tube, elevator torque tubes, flap tube) to the fuselage.
 I seriously did not expect this step to take so much time.

 I've spent upwards of 20 hours so far to get them to rotate freely.
 They finally rotate with a tiny bit of force on my finger, but they don't "fall by gravity" as Evan demonstrated on his video.
 I have already shaved off so much material on the locking channel to get them to this state.
 I do not think I will keep shaving any more material.
 I think the amount of force required so far to rotate them is small enough, I can take it as a success as long as they don't become worse when I put in rivets.